 Greetings From the Program Director

-As program director, I take great pride in the neurology residency program at Cooper University Health Care.
-Since our program started with our first three residents in 2009, our reputation as an excellent training ground has spread throughout the country through our graduates, who are highly regarded in the job market and have secured esteemed fellowships and clinical positions.
+As Program Director, I take great pride in the Neurology Residency Program at Cooper University Hospital.
+Since our program started with our first three residents ten years ago, our reputation as an excellent training ground has spread throughout the country through our graduates, who are highly regarded in the job market and have secured esteemed fellowships and clinical positions.
 More importantly, several of our graduates have returned to Cooper, a testament to the clinical opportunities and work environment here.

 The diversity of our patients is the backbone of the educational experience.
-Exposure to patients representing a broad spectrum of both common and uncommon neurological disorders as well as to patients with varied socioeconomic backgrounds reinforces a robust didactic curriculum.
+Exposure to patients representing a broad spectrum of both common and uncommon neurological disorders, as well as to patients with varied socioeconomic backgrounds, reinforces a robust didactic curriculum.
 Residents assume greater responsibility as they progress through training, always with the support and supervision of enthusiastic faculty with broad clinical interests.
 There is a very strong support for our academic mission, including comprehensive electronic resources, support from library staff, and a dedicated research institute.
-The learning environment is further enriched by our new medical school, Cooper Medical School of Rowan University, which offers many teaching opportunities to trainees.
-There is abundant interaction between numerous academic programs to foster a multidisciplinary approach to patient care and scholarly activity.
-Departmental and institutional support (including an annual poster competition), further create an environment conducive for research.
-Past and current residents have produced topnotch research—authoring more than a dozen manuscript publications (six as first author), 30 presentations at national and international meetings, and numerous abstracts!
+The learning environment is further enriched by Cooper Medical School of Rowan University, which offers many teaching opportunities to trainees.
+There is abundant interaction between numerous academic programs to foster a multi-disciplinary approach to patient care and scholarly activity.
+Departmental and institutional support, including an annual poster competition, further creates an environment conducive for research.
+Past and current residents have produced topnotch research— publishing numerous manuscripts (nine as first author!), as well as dozens of abstracts and presentations at national and international meetings.

 Joseph V. Campellone, MD

 Director, Electromyography Laboratory, Cooper University Health Care

 Professor of Neurology, Cooper Medical School of Rowan University